osstekz/vala-code-web/_docs/settings.md

 # Window Scoped Settings

-Window scoped settings must be applied in your User Settings or at the workspace level and will apply for all projects open in a window (for example, `vala.sdkPath` is used to launch an analyzer that is used for the whole window).
+Window scoped settings must be applied in your User Settings or at the workspace level and will apply for all projects open in a window (for example, `vala.code.enableDebugger` is used to enable server debugging).

 ## vala.code.allowAnalytics
 **Default:** `true`.
 <br />
 Whether to send analytics such as startup timings, frequency of use of features and analysis server crashes.